 After being prohibited from relocating to Mount Washington, a white Baltimore suburb, a parcel of land in northeast Baltimore became the best option.
 Fifty community members filed lawsuits against the move, including poet Edgar Allan Poe’s grandnephew and namesake.
 All attempts failed and Harry O. Wilson, Baltimore’s leading black banker, purchased the land for the college that became known as Wilson Park.

 The college met all of Carnegie’s conditions and in 1917 moved to its present location.
 In 1939, the state of Maryland purchased the school after a study determined that Maryland needed to provide more opportunities for its black residents.
+Morgan State College is now Morgan State University, a public Historically Black (HBCU) research university.
 [Image: Morgan State College basketball team, 1951, Maryland Historical Society, HEN.03.02-064; Class inside gym, Morgan State College, 1955, Maryland Historical Society, HEN.06.04-015.]

 The photographs below are only a small fraction of the additional photographs of Morgan State College by Paul Henderson: